 When using, reproducing and sharing copyright-protected content in the U.S. or Canada, you must apply the copyright laws of that country.
 Below we highlight several provisions in the U.S. and Canadian copyright acts.

 Copyright protection is automatic in the U.S. and Canada once a work is in a fixed form.
-Berne requires automatic protection in all member countries.
-Although registration of a work isn’t necessary in the U.S. or Canada in order to obtain copyright protection, there are advantages for creators to register their works in their respective countries in terms of enforcing their rights.
+Berne requires this automatic protection in all member countries.
+Neither the U.S. nor Canada require registration of a work in order to obtain copyright protection.
+However, there are advantages for creators and content owners to register their works in their respective countries when it comes to enforcing their rights.

-Many copyright owners who commercially exploit their works register their works with their country’s copyright registration system.
-In fact, many Canadians also register their works with the U.S. Copyright Office because they can submit a copy of the work, which can act as evidence in a copyright infringement suit.
+In addition, many Canadians also register their works with the U.S. Copyright Office because they can submit a copy of the work, which can act as evidence in a copyright infringement suit.
 In Canada, the registration system consists of an application only.
-Submission or deposit of the copyright work is not part of the application, nor accepted by the Canadian Copyright Office.
+Submission or deposit of the copyright work isn’t part of the application or accepted by the Canadian Copyright Office.

-In the U.S., the general rule of copyright duration is 70 years after the death of the author.
-In Canada, the general rule of duration is 50 years after the death of the author.
+In the U.S. the general rule of copyright duration is 70 years after the death of the author, whereas in Canada it’s 50 years after the author’s death.
 In both countries these general rules are subject to a number of exceptions, including ones for works made in the course of employment, government works, and works of joint authorship.

 Impact of the USMCA on Copyright Duration

-On 30 September 2018, Canada, the United States and Mexico completed negotiations on a new trade agreement, the United States-Mexico-Canada Agreement (USMCA) to replace the North American Free Trade Agreement (NAFTA).
-Note that NAFTA will continue in effect until the USMCA is ratified in each of the three countries..
-You can read the text of the agreement here.
+On 30 September 2018, Canada, the United States and Mexico completed negotiations on a new trade agreement, the United States-Mexico-Canada Agreement (USMCA), to replace the North American Free Trade Agreement (NAFTA).
+Note that NAFTA will continue in effect until the USMCA is ratified in each of the three countries.

 Under the USMCA, the minimum duration of copyright protection in the U.S., Canada and Mexico will be life-plus-seventy.
 For the current time, the duration of copyright protection in Canada remains life-plus-fifty.

-In Canada, copyright protects federal government works; however, U.S. federal government works do not have copyright protection in the U.S.
+In Canada copyright protects federal government works.
+However, U.S. federal government works don’t have copyright protection in the U.S.